Champagne Taittinger

 History

 Maison Taittinger was founded in 1734 and looks back on almost three centuries of champagne history.
-The Taittinger family itself took over the house at a later point – the exact circumstances of this takeover and the history of the intervening years remain open at this point.
+The Taittinger family itself took over the house at a later point, the exact circumstances of this acquisition and the history of the intervening years remain open at this point.

-Today the house stands for continuous work on classic champagne styles, without getting stuck in the past.
+Today the house stands for continuous work on classic champagne styles, without remaining stuck in the past.
 Leadership lies with Pierre-Emmanuel and Vitalie Taittinger, who are responsible for the house in different areas.

 Vinification

-Taittinger relies on steel tank aging without wood influence – this applies at least to the Millésimés, where this style is explicitly pursued.
+Taittinger relies on stainless steel aging without wood influence, this applies at least to the millésimés, where this style is explicitly pursued.
 The vinification aims for clarity and precision, not creamy richness or wood tones.
-The dosage is in the range of about 9 g/l (Millésimé 2016), so in the classic Brut spectrum.
+The dosage is around 9 g/l (Millésimé 2016), so in the classic Brut spectrum.

-The assemblage for the vintage champagnes is half Chardonnay and Pinot Noir – a blend that keeps freshness and structure in balance.
-Whether malolactic fermentation is systematically carried out or blocked is not documented; likewise, information on the use of a Réserve Perpétuelle is missing.
+The assemblage for the vintage champagnes is half Chardonnay and Pinot Noir, a blend that keeps freshness and structure in balance.
+Whether malolactic fermentation is systematically carried out or blocked is not documented, likewise there are no details about the use of a réserve perpétuelle.

 The Cuvées in Detail